UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 - In UTEP's nine games this year, it has six wins against the spread.

-- UTEP is 2-0 against the spread and 2-1 overall when the team totals over 393.9 yards.
+- When UTEP amasses more than 393.9 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Miners have turned the ball over 17 times this season, four more turnovers than the Mean Green have forced (13).

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.